rm-richard/bastar/README.md

 2013/14/1.
 BME-VIK BSc.
 Artificial Intelligence project submission.

 The single threaded part is written by the books, the bidirectional solution is improvised, using Threads, and is incomplete.
+The language of the GUI is in Hungarian.

 ## Requirements:
  * Java JDK 1.7 or higher